Everything about the raw food diet: from basic principles to motivation. The Basics of a Raw Food Diet: A Simple Path to Health and Longevity

 Try to stick to the principles.

-Listen to your body and eat with biorhythms in mind
+Listen to your body and eat according to biorhythms

-06: 00-10: 00 - a period of relaxation, calmness and purification of the body.
-Waking up you need to drink a glass of water.
+06:00-10:00 - a period of relaxation, calm and cleansing of the body.
+When you wake up, you need to drink a glass of water.

-10:00 - 14:00 - fast metabolism time.
+10:00 - 14:00 - time for rapid metabolism.
 During this period, you can safely eat as much as you want, the food will be fully digested.

 14:00 - 18:00 - increased mental and physical performance.
-If a person is engaged in sports at this time, then exercise will help better digestion food and cleansing.
+If a person is involved in sports at this time, then exercise will help better digestion food and cleansing.

-18:00 - 22:00 - a period of mental relaxation and maximum joint mobility, so you can safely do stretching.
+18:00 - 22:00 is a period of mental relaxation and maximum joint mobility, so you can safely do some stretching.

 22:00 - 02:00 - time for digestion of evening food and recovery: tissue and damaged cells are regenerated.
-It is best to go to bed during this period, and not eat, as many people do. :)
+It is best to go to bed during this period, and not eat, like many people. :)

-02:00 - 06:00 - this "window" is characterized by vivid dreams and vigorous activity of the nervous system.
-If you get up at 5 in the morning, then a person will feel cheerful all day, and if at this time he has not yet gone to bed, the body is depleted.
+02:00 - 06:00 - this “window” is characterized by vivid dreams and active activity of the nervous system.
+If you get up at 5 am, then a person will feel cheerful all day, and if at this time he has not yet gone to bed, the body is exhausted.

 In conclusion, I would like to add that the transition to a raw food diet is not as difficult as it might seem at first glance.
-It will take time for you to get rid of old bad habits and learn new ones. useful rules for Your health.
-Once you have mastered the rules of eating plant foods, your new schedule and diet will be the norm and you will start to have real pleasure!
+It takes time for you to get rid of old bad habits and learn new ones. useful rules for Your health.
+After mastering the rules of eating plant-based foods, your new schedule and diet will become the norm and you will begin to truly enjoy it!